Module 7.3: Practical Scripts

 - Helpful: Experience with operational tasks

-- Write production-ready scripts with logging, error handling, and configuration
+- Implement production-ready shell scripts with logging, error handling, and configuration.

 Why This Module Matters